MajinBuuOnSecurity/Terraform-Monorepo/README.md

 You should be able to understand this code within a day or two, and not have account creation be much more complicated to make than say, S3 bucket creation.

-If you look at e.g. [AWS Control Tower Account Factory for Terraform](https://docs.aws.amazon.com/controltower/latest/userguide/aft-architecture.html) I am sure you will not be able to understand it all within a day or two, nor it easily to your heart's content.
+If you look at e.g. [AWS Control Tower Account Factory for Terraform](https://docs.aws.amazon.com/controltower/latest/userguide/aft-architecture.html) I am sure you will not be able to understand it all within a day or two, nor customize it easily to your heart's content.

 ### Automation